 The Scarsdale Schools Education Foundation (the Foundation) is a not-for-profit 501(c)(3) organization formed to increase the financial resources available to support programs in the District.
-It was organized by local residents and is operated by a nine member board of directors, two of whom are appointed by the Board of Education.
-During the year ended June 30, 2018 the Foundation contributed \$527,656 to the District.
-For more information about the Foundation see www.scarsdaleschoolseducationfoundation.org.
+It was organized by local residents and is operated by a board of directors.
+During the year ended June 30, 2019 the Foundation contributed \$30,000 to the District.
+For more information about the Foundation see www.scarsdaleschoolseducation foundation.org.